gsagnol/picos/doc/index.rst

 .. image:: _static/picos_big_trans.gif

-Welcome to the documentation of PICOS, a user-friendly python interface to many linear and conic optimization solvers, see more about PICOS in the :ref:`introduction <intro>`.
+Welcome to the documentations of PICOS, a user-friendly python interface to many linear and conic optimization solvers, see more about PICOS in the :ref:`introduction <intro>`.